 - Make sure the content is always unique.
 There’s no need to say the same thing more than once on your website.
 Don’t duplicate your content (or someone else’s) and always make sure your website’s content is beneficial for your visitors and unlike anything else out there.

 Dealing with your low-quality pages can be a lot of work, but the results will speak for themselves in the long run.
-Plan to audit your content sometime in 2018 and make your website full of high-quality pages!
+Plan to audit your content and make your website full of high-quality pages!

 To learn more about creating high-quality content for web pages, get ahold of GreenMellen today!